essej/paulxstretch/readme.txt

 Released under GNU General Public License v.3 license.

 History :
-11-08-2018 1.3.0
+12-19-2018 1.3.0
-	-Captured audio buffers can be saved as files on disk for later recall -Added varispeed (resampling speed change) feature when spectral stretch engine is bypassed -Added shortcut key (may not work properly in all plugin formats and hosts) :
+	-Captured audio buffers can optionally be saved as files on disk for later recall.
+	-Added varispeed (resampling speed change) feature when spectral stretch engine is bypassed -Added shortcut key (may not work properly in all plugin formats and hosts) :
 		"I" to open file import dialog